 Guardians Of The Galaxy

 With the exception of Yondu, who gave his life to save Peter Quill in Guardians of the Galaxy Vol. 2, all the Guardians of the Galaxy returned for Avengers: Infinity War.
-Unfortunately, due to the events of that film, we'll go into Avengers 4 with Rocket Raccoon and Nebula as the only members to survive Infinity War... for a time, anyway.
-Without seeing Avengers 4, it's hard to predict what's in store for the Guardians there, although if Thanos does end up dying in that movie, we shouldn't count out either a, somehow reconstituted, Drax the Destroyer or Nebula being responsible for his demise, as they've both vowed to eliminate him.
+Unfortunately, due to the events of that film, we'll go into Avengers: Endgame with Bradley Cooper's Rocket Raccoon and Karen Gillan's Nebula as the only members to survive Thanos' snap.
+That makes it a particularly big challenge to predict what they'll be up to when we get to see the characters next (though it was originally thought that Nebula just abandoned Tony Stark on Titan and didn't take a position in whether or not he should live or die, the new teaser that was released seems to suggest that she will end up helping him).
+It's worth noting that if Thanos does end up dying in Avengers: Endgame, we shouldn't count out either a somehow reconstituted Drax the Destroyer or Nebula being responsible for his demise, as they're both heroes with serious vendettas against the intergalactic warlord.
 As we know, though, they may have to stand in a long line to get their shot at that now.

-Ant-Man And Wasp
+Ant-Man And The Wasp

 The Supporting Characters